DanielChalk/lamp_ansible/README.md

 Roles folder is used for packages to be installed and managed, and the site-roles folder is used for specific functions E.G (web application, load balancer, database server).
 This allows us to set sensible defaults at a role level, but then be able to do the same for the hosts function, then you can use group and host vars to override.

+Roles should eventually be put into their own repos and managed by Galaxy as dependencies

 There is some limited tag usage.

 ## usage